AbdUllah-Aiman/E-commerce-Project-/README.md

 # E-commerce-Project
-An E-commerce Project using HTML5 &amp; CSS3 &amp; JS I was responsible of Home, Cart, Sign in and sign up pages Used JS to retrieve the Most Seller products and newest items based on real-data
+An E-commerce Project using HTML5 &amp; CSS3 &amp; JS Home, Cart, Sign in and sign up pages
+Used JS to retrieve the Most Seller products and newest items based on real-data
 ![10](https://github.com/AbdUllah-Aiman/E-commerce-Project-/assets/156405503/b55c82da-030a-4dbd-9cc1-8c8fb5ca7149)
 New Collection